European Women's Lobby

-The European Women's Lobby (EWL) describes itself as the largest umbrella organization of women's associations in the European Union, founded in 1990, working to promote women's rights and equality between women and men, and representing a total of more than 2000 organizations.
-EWL membership extends to organizations in 26 EU member states, three EU candidate countries, Iceland, and the UK, as well as to European-wide bodies.
+The European Women's Lobby (EWL) is the largest umbrella organization of women's non-governmental associations in Europe working for the interests of women and girls in all their diversity and gender equality in all areas of life.

+EWL was founded in 1990 and it is the largest women's organization in Europe, representing a total of more than 2,000 organizations.
+EWL membership extends to organizations in 26 EU member states, four EU candidate countries, Iceland, and the UK, as well as to European-wide bodies.

 With a secretariat based in Brussels, Belgium, the EWL is one of the longest-standing European level NGOs, and works closely with European institutions and civil society partners.
-Greek human rights advocate Konstantina (Dina) Vardaramatou succeeded Joanna Maycock as Secretary General in 2021.
 At the international level, the EWL has a consultative status at the Council of Europe, and participates regularly in the activities of the UN Commission on the Status of Women (CSW).

 History

 The European Women's Lobby was created in response to a growing awareness of the need to defend women's interests at the European level.
 European women's organizations had conferences as early as 1982 to create a structure of cooperation within the European Economic Community.
 Among the leading figures were Fausta Deshormes, Hilde Albertini, Odile Quintin, Liliana Richetta, Helga Thieme, and Jacqueline de Groote.
 In November 1987 in London, 120 women, members of 85 organizations representing 50 million individual members, came together, and adopted two resolutions.
 The first called for the "creation of a structure for influence, open to all interested women's organizations, to exert pressure on European and national institutions to ensure better defence and representation of women's interest".
 In a second resolution, the delegates called upon the European Commission to "lend its support for the organization in early 1988 of a meeting, with a view to the implementation of such a structure".
 Support was granted, and the European Women's Lobby and its secretariat in Brussels were formally established in 1990.
 The EWL was founded in 1990 by Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, Portugal, Spain, The Netherlands, and the United Kingdom national coordinations and 17 large European-wide women's organizations.
 At the time, just twelve countries formed the European Union, then known as the European Communities (EC).
 Over the years, as new Member States joined the EC, new national co-ordinations became members of the EWL.
 While the EU enlarged to countries of Central and Eastern Europe, the EWL established links and cooperation with women's organizations in these countries.